HUD’s administration and planning activities in support of CDBG-DR and MIT

 - Studies and plans (housing, economic, etc.)

 You may also consider reimbursing a specific project’s design costs or the environmental assessment needed to comply with 24 CFR part 58.
-These costs are eligible under CDBG but if the planning activity advances into a project with a final cost objective and eligible activity, the costs should be charged against the project.
-Planning for any specific project is a project cost.
+These costs are eligible planning costs.
+But if the activity advances into a project with a final cost objective and eligible activity, all costs should be charged against the project rather than planning.

 Common administrative activities:

-Administrative costs (24 CFR 570.206) are incurred for the management, oversight, and coordination of the CDBG-DR/MIT grant award.
+Administrative costs (24 CFR 570.489a for States and 24 CFR 570.206 for entitlement grantees) are incurred for the management, oversight, and coordination of the CDBG-DR/MIT grant award.
 These costs are for activities that cannot be tied directly to the delivery of a single program or project.
 As long as the underlying cost is eligible for CDBG-DR/MIT, a grantee or subrecipient can use federal funding to pay for staff or contractors preparing budgets and schedules, monitoring program activities, or providing legal or accounting services tied to the administration of the overall grant.

 Program caps on planning and administrative

-Only grantees and subrecipients can incur planning and administrative costs.
 If a subrecipient is incurring planning or administrative costs, the amount and use of the funds must be clearly established in the grant agreement.
-It is unlikely that, early in the grant, you would have a set allocation between your programs, planning, and administrative activities.
-As a grantee, you may decide to set up your grant by reserving the maximum amount you can for planning (15%), administration (5%), and program (80%) activities.
+As a grantee, it is often prudent to initially set aside the maximum administration and planning funding in your grant: planning (15%), administration (5%), and program (80%).
 You can later amend your Action Plan to fund your CDBG-DR/MIT programs at more than 80% by cutting back the allocation to planning and administrative activities.
+But it is much more difficult to pull funding from programs to fund administration, in particular, later in the grant term without risking objections from the public.

 Clarification on PACs vs. ADCs

-When trying to understand what administrative costs are, you may hear HUD refer to two different types of costs: Program Administration Costs and Activity Delivery Costs.
-Judging by their names, Program Administration Costs (or PACs) could be misinterpreted as “something” related to specific CDBG-DR/MIT programs, while Activity Delivery Costs (or ADCs) could be misinterpreted as “something” non-programmatic.
-In fact, PACs refer to the administrative costs described in the previous section and ADCs refer to activities where either a grantee or subrecipient performs services directly related to the delivery of a specific CDBG-DR/MIT program or project.
+When trying to understand what administrative costs are, it is important to differentiate two different types of costs: Program Administration Costs and Activity Delivery Costs.
+PACs refer to the administrative costs described in the previous section and ADCs refer to costs for services directly related to the delivery of a specific CDBG-DR/MIT program or project.

 For some with experience with managing administrative funds, you may notice HUD using the term “Grant Administrative Costs” (or GACs) or other grantees use “Project Delivery.”
 These terms are the same as “Program Administration Costs” and do not appear to be discernibly different.
 You can look at this 2019 HUD presentation that references this term.